University of Wisconsin–Platteville: Organization and administration

-Students and faculty
+Academics

 In 2004, UWP received approval from the UW system to increase its enrollment from 5,500 to 7,500 students.
 UWP started a program called the Tri-State Initiative, which aims to attract prospective students from Illinois and Iowa.
 The enrollment of UWP, as of Spring 2008, stood at 7,795 undergraduates and 830 graduate students.
 As of 2004, UWP was staffed by 336 faculty.

-Distance education

 In 1978, the University introduced print-based courses to enable Wisconsin residents living in isolated areas to earn an undergraduate degree in business administration without having to travel to a university campus.
 In 1996, the residency requirement was amended and the distance program was extended to working adults living throughout the United States.
-In 1999, online graduate programs in criminal justice, engineering, and project management were introduced, allowing students throughout the world to earn an accredited degree at a distance from UW–P. In addition to accredited degree programs, UWP has also developed online leadership and management courses in association with the Wisconsin Department of Justice and on-site project management courses in association with a project management consulting company.
+In 1999, online graduate programs in criminal justice, engineering, and project management were introduced, allowing students throughout the world to earn an accredited degree at a distance from UWP.
+In addition to accredited degree programs, UWP has also developed online leadership and management courses in association with the Wisconsin Department of Justice and on-site project management courses in association with a project management consulting company.

-Extracurricular activities

-UW–Platteville has over 250 clubs and organizations including American Foundry Society.